-Table (2) presents two different sets of results.
-The first assumes that variable \tilde{z}t reflects changes in nominal exchange rate e_t , while the second in the real, denoted s_t .
+Table (2) presents three different sets of results.
+The first assumes that variable \tilde{z}t reflects deviations of nominal exchange rate from its H-P filter, e_t , while the second of the real, denoted s_t .
+Finally, the third assumes that variable \tilde{z}t reflects deviations of real effective exchange rate from its H-P filter, ref_t .
+Moreover, we use the sample average of the nominal interest rate, \bar{i}t in order to estimate the target of the inflation rate, π^ .
 The results of the table indicate that the CB of Japan does not seem to follow a strong antinflationary policy, given that the estimate of β is found to be less than unity.
 This is true independently.
 This result is quite surprising given the strong antinflationary attitude of Japanese monetary authorities since the middle of the seventies (see, e.g., Tachibana (2004)).
-The estimates of the other structural parameters of model (3) reveal that there are significant effects of output gap deviations and exchange rate on the short term rate i_t .
+The estimates of the other structural parameters of model (3) reveal that there are significant effects of output gap deviations and exchange rate on the short term rate, i_t .
 Although the slope coefficients of these variables have the correct sign, their magnitude does not seem to be big enough.
-In particular, the estimates of γ are far below than unity, while those of δ are very close to zero.
-The last result means that the CB of Japan responds very weakly to exchange rate changes.
+In particular, the estimates of γ are close to unity, while those of δ are close to 0.30.
+The last result means that the CB of Japan responds weakly to exchange rate changes.
 This finding is also consistent with evidence provided in other studies of the literature estimating open monetary policy rules for Japan (see, e.g., Clarida et al. (1998)).
-Regarding the estimates of the remaining parameters the model, the results of the table indicate that the CB of Japan is characterized by a strong smoothing attitude of interest rate i_t , given that the value of autoregressive coefficient ρ is found to be close to unity.
-Finally, note that the sample estimates of inflation target rate π^ implied by the estimates of the table are very close to 2%, given by 1.80%.
-The values of the long- run equilibrium level of real interest rate, r^ , implied by the estimates of a and π^ (namely $r^ = a - \pi^$) are very close to those reported in Table 1 (i.e., 2.02% and 2.04% for the cases that nominal and real exchange rate deviations are used as explanatory variable, respectively).
+Regarding the estimates of the remaining parameters of the model, the results of the table indicate that the CB of Japan is characterized by a strong smoothing attitude of interest rate i_i , given that the value of autoregressive coefficient ρ is found to be close to unity.
+Finally, note that the sample estimates of inflation target rate, π^ , implied by the estimates of the table are very close to 2%, given by 2.10%.
+The values of the long- run equilibrium level of real interest rate, r^ , implied by the estimate of π^ (namely $r^ = \overline{i} - \pi^$) are very close to those reported in Table 1 (i.e., 1.39% for the cases that nominal and real exchange rate deviations are used as explanatory variable and 1.34% for the case of real effective exchange rate deviations, respectively).

 As mentioned above, the result that Japan follows a more accommodating inflation policy is quite striking, given the declared strong antinflationary attitude of the CB and the governments of this country.
 This can be attributed to ignoring possible structural breaks in the policy parameters of model (3) which may be associated with changes in business conditions allowed by our threshold model (4).
 To examine this, next we carry out Bai's and Perron (2003) multiple structural breaks test based on the sup $F_T(l+1/l)$ statistic.5 In order to estimate the number of structural breaks considered by this test, we will use the Bayesian Information Criterion (BIC).
 The results of the above test statistic revealed the existence of three major structural shifts in the structural parameters of model (3).
 In Table 3, we report the dates of these breaks, with their confidence intervals in parentheses.
-These are 1978:4, 1984:3 and 1991:2.
-The recession periods of our sample officially announced by the Japanese government, graphically presented In Figure 1A with the bars, indicate that between these dates there are quite lasting recession periods.
+These are 1978:3, 1985:1 and 1991:3.
+The recession periods of our sample which are based on OECD recession indicators for Japan, graphically presented in Figure 1A with the bars, indicate that between these dates there are quite lasting recession periods.